 SW1A 2HB

 In order to proceed to the next stage of the complaints process you must ensure that the earlier stages have been closed.
-The relevant complaints team should let you know when it has been closed but it would be wise to call Amey or DIO to check that this has been done before escalating to the next level.
+The relevant complaints team should let you know when it has been closed but it would be wise to call Pinnacle or DIO to check that this has been done before escalating to the next level.

 Remember: when making a complaint, give as much detail as possible about the issue and be very clear about your desired outcome.
 You have to wait for each stage to be closed before you can escalate to the next level.